oconnorian3/recipesforu/README.md

 **Navigation**

  * Navigation bar with logo and links
  * Different links visible for authenticated and unauthenticated users
  * Links change from **add colour** to **add colour** when you hover over them
  * Responsive menu which collapes into a burger on small to medium screens
  * Brief description on the far right, explaining what the site is about

 **Add Imagery**

 **Landing Page**

  * The landing page itself will immediately display the most recent ** posts.
  * The landing pagge will display both the headers and footer with easibly identifiable links to helo the user navigate throughout the site
  * Pagnation has been implekllented on the site so the user can scrool to the next set of posts using the "next" link
  * When a user is logged in the home page will display different links as seen in the images below

 **Add Imagery**

-**Post View**
+**Post View For Non Logged In Users**

+ * Recipe title and image viewble at the top of the post view page
+ * Author's name and publish date viewable under title and image
+ * Recipe content
+ * Number of likes and comments ( Non logged in users cannot contribute to this)
+ * User can view approvded comments

+**Add Imagery**

+**Post View For Logged In Users**

+ * Recipe title and image viewble at the top of the post view page
+ * Author's name and publish date viewable under title and image
-    *
+ * Recipe content
+ * Number of likes and comments, user can click on the heart to add a like
+ * Option to edit/remove a post if the user created that post.
+When clicking delete the user is prompted with the message *Are you sure you want to delete the following recipe?* which helps prevent users mistakinly deleteing posts.
+ * Option to submit a comment and view other comments.
+Test must be added or else the comment will not submit.

+**Add Imagery**

+**Contact US**

+ * This is a simple form which allows user contact the site admins directly.
+The form will not submit unless all fields are filled out.
+THer email field requires a valid email.

+**Add Imagery**

+**Register/Sign UP**

+ * Allows user to create account
+ * Fields include Username, Email (optional), Password and Password confirmation
+ * Has an embeeded link which takes the user back to the login page should they need to

+**Add Imagery**

+**Login**

+ * Login form asking for username and password of signed up user
+ * Includes "Remember me" checkbox option
+ * Has an embeeded link which takes the user back to the register page should they need to

+**Add Imagery**

+**Logout (For Authenticated Users Only)**

+ * Seperate page prompts user to confirm action to sign out

+**Add Imagery**

+**Create Post (For Authenticated Users Only)**

+ * Allows a user to create a post
+ * Has a title , slug , and a body field.
+All fields must be filled out for the post to create.
+The body field allows users to format and style their text and also allows them to add images which will display in the body of the post only
+ * User must select the author field and whether they just want a draft of the blog or actually publish it
+ * User can submit an image aswell which will display as the main image for the post.
+If no image is selected a default place holder will be used